 - 3.5.
-Section 4(4) of the Rules provides that the SFC may authorize a person to hold or control futures contracts or stock options contracts in excess of the prescribed limits if (i) special circumstances exist (Section 4B); or if the person (ii) has a relevant business need (Section 4C); (iii) carries out index arbitrage activity (Section 4D); (iv) is an asset manager that meets the specified criteria (Section 4E); or (v) is a Clearing Participant that clears the excess positions of a person that has been authorized by the SFC to hold or control the excess positions concerned (Section 4F).
+Section 4(4) of the Rules provides that the SFC may authorize a person to hold or control futures contracts or stock options contracts in excess of the prescribed limits if (i) special circumstances exist (Section 4B); or if the person (ii) has a relevant business need (Section 4C); (iii) carries out index arbitrage activity (Section 4D); or (iv) is an asset manager that meets the specified criteria (Section 4E).
 Section 4(4) is however only applicable to situations falling outside Section 4(2).
 That is, the SFC will not accept applications which may be dealt with by the HKFE or SEHK in accordance with Section 4(2). - 3.6.
-Pursuant to Section 4(4), the SFC may authorize a person to hold or control futures contracts or stock options contracts in excess of the prescribed limits under Section 4B, 4C, 4D, 4E or 4F by giving the person a notice of authorization if: - (1) the person is not one of those described in Section 4A; and - (2) the SFC is satisfied that the excess positions would not be prejudicial to the interest of the investing public having regard to the prescribed limits and the liquidity of the futures contracts or the stock options contracts in question.
+Pursuant to Section 4(4), the SFC may authorize a person to hold or control futures contracts or stock options contracts in excess of the prescribed limits under Section 4B, 4C, 4D or 4E by giving the person a notice of authorization if: - (1) the person is not one of those described in Section 4A; and - (2) the SFC is satisfied that the excess positions would not be prejudicial to the interest of the investing public having regard to the prescribed limits and the liquidity of the futures contracts or the stock options contracts in question.